 When it’s all nice and melted, let it cool just a bit.
-Then add essential oils (about 4 drops per cup) to scent the wax.
+Then stir in essential oils (about 4 drops per cup of melted wax) to scent the wax.

 Twist the wick around a skewer or pencil and set it on top of the jar so the wick stays centered.

-When the wax is cool (about an hour), cut the wick down so about 1 inch of wick remains.
+When the wax is cool (about an hour), trim the wick so about 1 inch of wick remains.

 Pretty, aren’t they?

 - Set the glass containers on a clean, dry dishtowel.
 Cut a piece of wick for each container that is 4 inches longer than the container is tall.
 Place a small piece of double-sided tape in the bottom center of each container.
 Tie a knot at the end of each wick.
 Press the knot firmly into the double-sided tape to lightly secure.
 Leave the free end of the wick hanging over the side of the container.